Our devotional reading as we commemorate Clement of Rome comes from A Year with the Church Fathers.

 Lord Jesus, Your kingdom continues to be in our midst as You come to us now through holy water, holy words, and holy food.
 Help us to see that Your kingdom is a kingdom of suffering, but that through suffering, we will be prepared to enter into glory when You return on that final day; for You live and reign with the Father and the Holy Spirit, one God, now and forever.
 Amen.

-Devotional reading is adapted from Reconciliation and Justification, pages 67–68 © 1938 Concordia Publishing House.
+Devotional reading and prayer are from A Year with the Church Fathers, page 156 © 2011 Concordia Publishing House.
 All rights reserved.

 Scripture quotations are from the ESV® Bible (The Holy Bible, English Standard Version®), copyright © 2001 by Crossway, a publishing ministry of Good News Publishers.
 Used by permission.
 All rights reserved.